 He was discharged from the army through sickness on 11th June 1915.
 He had been gassed.

-We can’t tell how it affected him, how long his recovery was, but he never went back to the front.
-This research has in turn jogged both my much older brothers’ memory, they remembered my Nan Jesse telling them as a child that Fred was gassed in the Great War.
+We can’t really tell how it affected him, how long his recovery was, but he never went back to the front.
+The research has in turn jogged both my much older brothers’ memory, they remembered my Nan Jesse telling them as a child that Fred was gassed.
 Fred who was quiet and kind and had a slight stoop as if his chest troubled him.
 He died in 1976 when I was about 10, that age where although I knew about my lost Grandfather and had an interest in the Great War it extended little beyond a list of places and some medals and a Dead Man’s Penny in a sweet tin, throwing mud-clod grenades at each other from drainage ditches and footings on a building site; ‘The Somme’; that became the Lynfield Estate in North Walsham.
 Sadly I never met him, as with most families these days it’s easy to slip away, people move, lose touch.
-His sister; Jesse and Alf Ireton her second husband, another wounded ex-soldier and forester from Hitchin both died before I was born so there really is nobody I know to ask.
+His sister; Jesse, and Alf Ireton her second husband, another wounded ex-soldier and forester from Hitchin, both died before I was born, so there really is nobody I know to ask.

-So Sint Juliaan, although I didn’t realise it on that rainy day in 1998 when the shaft first hove in to view through the gloom, it means so much more than I thought, because although it will always stand to represent the men that died in the field over those days, it also for me represents someone that survived to wade out of the green sea have a family and live a full life and somewhere in my extended family they have his payment, his medals in a drawer.
+So Sint Juliaan, although I didn’t realise it on that rainy day in the mid 1990s, when the shaft first hove in to view through the gloom, means so much more than I thought, because although it will always stand to represent the men that died in the field over those days, it also for me represents someone that survived to wade out of the green sea, have a family and live a full life and somewhere in my extended family they have his payment – his medals in a drawer.